Jack Latvala: Senate presidency

 Beginning almost immediately after his return to the Senate in 2010, Latvala sought the support of his Republican colleagues to become Senate president for the 2016–2018 legislative term.
 In the following years, Latvala lobbied for pledges while rival conservative Republican Senator Joe Negron did the same.
 The leadership fight proved contentious and divided the Republican caucus, particularly during a court-ordered redistricting of the chamber's lines in 2015.
 While Negron declared he had support from a majority of the caucus in August 2015, Latvala refused to concede.

 Latvala eventually conceded in November 2015, at the close of the special session to redraw the Senate districts.
 He endorsed Negron, who announced that Latvala would chair the Appropriations Committee during his presidency.

 Sexual harassment accusations and resignation

 In November 2017, six women accused Latvala of sexually harassing them.
 These accusations came from female staffers from both parties, as well as lobbyists.
 Photos also surfaced from a private investigator of Latvala kissing a lobbyist on the lips.
 The women's complaints describe repeated encroachment by Latvala onto their bodies.

 One of the women, a legislative staffer, filed a complaint with the Senate.
 In December 2017, a special master found probable cause that Latvala had inappropriate physical contact with the staffer.
 The report also found that Latvala may have violated public corruption laws by demanding physical intimacy in exchange for support for lobbyists' legislative initiatives.

-A separate report by a different investigator found evidence for similar allegations.
+A separate report by a different investigator found evidence of similar allegations.
 On December 20, 2017, Latvala resigned from the Senate, effective January 5, 2018.

+Personal life and death

+Latvala died in Maine on July 8, 2026, at the age of 74.